Piano Tuner Services in South London for Upright and Grand Pianos

 Regular tuning not only ensures that your piano sounds its best but also allows for early detection of minor issues before they escalate into costly repairs.

 I take pride in helping both amateur and professional pianists achieve the finest sound quality from their instruments.
-Whether tuning a cherished upright piano or a grand piano taking center stage, I approach each project with meticulous care and attention to detail.
+Whether tuning a cherished upright piano or a grand piano taking centre stage, I approach each project with meticulous care and attention to detail.

 A tuning session is an on-site visit to your home.
 First, I measure the piano's current pitch to determine how far it has drifted over time.
 If the piano has been tuned regularly, a standard fine tuning will be sufficient.
 However, if the piano is more than 10 to 13 cents low, a pitch raise might be necessary – based on how relaxed the tuning is and whether you play together with fixed-pitch instruments such as woodwinds.